Nebraska corrections official resigns after inmate is denied abortion, citing ‘shame’ to public service

 “My agency was essentially choosing not to follow the law,” he told The Post in an interview.
 “That was very problematic to me.”

 Thomas, 27, had been in his job since 2019, making sure inmates had access to devices, services and programs that they needed while incarcerated.
-He’d taken the job to help put himself through grad school at Bellevue University, where he was getting his master’s in public administration.
+He’d taken the job to help put himself through graduate school at Bellevue University, where he was getting his master’s in public administration.
 Before that, he’d spent six years in the U.S. Air Force, followed by a stint at the State Department’s Bureau of Consular Affairs, he said.

 Conflicted about whether to take a public stand against his bosses and walk out on a job he liked, Thomas phoned a friend and former supervisor he worked with at the State Department.
 After talking through the pros and cons, he said, he decided to quit.